naureeng/math-public/workflow/workflow.md

 With a little set up and some practice, I think you'll find that you can TeX faster than you can write.

-If you're familiar with `vim` and interested in `UltiSnippets`, I recommend checking out [Castel's in-depth guide][13] and carefully looking into the `UltiSnips` documentation.
+If you're familiar with `vim` and interested in `UltiSnips`, I recommend checking out [Castel's in-depth guide][13] and carefully looking into the `UltiSnips` documentation and screencasts.
 Otherwise, fret not, for there are plenty of other (non-command-line-interface) text editors that ship with snippet support, such as the ever-popular [Sublime Text][14].

+*Disclaimer*: out of everyone I've ever met who liveTeX's I am certifiably the worst.
+So please go read other guides out there and then let me know what tricks you learn!

 [10]: https://sites.math.northwestern.edu/~nilay/pdf/factorization_homology.pdf